 Parents play a critical role in developing the personal potential of their child.
 Self-regulation, empathy and resilience are cited in research as being the three characteristics that develop successful and confident learners.
 Parents shape their child’s foundations and life’s building blocks’ in the first five years, highlighted by the Princess of Wales’ Shaping Up project on promoting the significance of early years’ language, social, cognitive and emotional development.
 Moreover, many mental health experts believe the first seven years of life are what shape us for the rest of our lives.

 Being in tune with our parents is crucial in the development of positive, supportive relationships.
 It is useful here to reflect on the role of personalities when forming relationships and which member of staff may be the most suitable for approaching certain caregivers.
-To this effect, there is a significant body of research supporting the core Big 5 personalities, which I have summarised here:
+To this effect, there is a significant body of research (also see Ackerman, for example) supporting the core Big 5 personalities, which I have summarised here:

 Personality traits table